SleepyWoodpecker/School-Management/readme.md

    - reduce data redundancy: you can always find start_date, given an end_date, so there is no need to add another column
    - searches are currently made by end_date, so storing end_date better supports the queries that I will make
    - end_date is known once the course record is made
+6. Further normalize the table to store raw grades only
+   - enables greater flexibility for grade to GPA range in the future to support curving (I know too well)

 ## In creating this backend service, here are the assumptions I have made: